-The Virtual Reality-based VFTs - Google Expeditions - are aimed at bringing field trip experiences into classrooms to support and encourage outdoor fieldwork.
+The Virtual Reality-based virtual field trips (VFTs) - Google Expeditions - are aimed at bringing field trip experiences into classrooms to support and encourage outdoor fieldwork.

 Google Expeditions (GEs) are guided tours (field trips) of places that students experience on a smartphone through a virtual reality viewer called Google cardboard.
 GEs are comprised of virtual reality panoramas and are led by a guide or teacher.
 Using a Tablet, teachers can guide up to 50 students wearing the virtual reality (VR) viewers and point out highlights while referring to editable notes.

 Google Virtual Reality Research Award

 Our project 'Pedagogical and usability evaluations of Google Expeditions' has received the Google Virtual Reality Research Award.
 I am the Project Lead and we (at The Open University, UK) are working in collaboration with Dr Steve Tilling and David Morgan of UK's Field Studies Council and in association with UK's Geographical Association (GA) (Rebecca Kitchen and Alan Kinder) and The Association for Science Education (ASE) (Marianne Cutler, Director for Curriculum Innovation, ASE and Dr Richard Needham).
 Our collaborator in the Google, NY team is Dr. Matt Kam.

 Our previous research on the role of VFTs in learning and teaching fieldwork has shown that the high-degree of realism of VFTs in emerging technologies such as in 3D virtual worlds and VR complement the physical field trip experience.
 In addition, VFTs facilitate experiences of processes and locations that may not be possible or extremely difficult to arrange in real life: draping maps over landscapes, investigating the marine life on the ocean floor, or being able to visit places where physical visits and footfall is highly restricted.

-The focus of this Google-funded project is to investigate the pedagogical effectiveness of GEs, in biology and geography fieldwork – subjects that have a long tradition of physical fieldwork.
+The focus of this Google-funded project has been to investigate the pedagogical effectiveness of GEs, in biology and geography fieldwork – subjects that have a long tradition of physical fieldwork.